 Regulations concerning work permits and immigration procedures are very much intertwined.
 A Schengen visa or (provisional) residence permit will be granted only if the work permit has been issued.
 This means that if your employer needs to apply for a work permit, you should calculate some extra time (up to 5 weeks) for the immigration procedures.

 The authority for issuing work permits is called UWV.
-The authority deciding on (provisional) residence permits is called IND (Dutch Immigration and Naturalisation Service).
+The authority deciding on (provisional) residence permits is called the Dutch Immigration and Naturalisation Service (IND).
 Sometimes it may be possible for your employer to submit a joint application for both a work permit and a (provisional) residence permit.
 Both applications will then be handled at an office where these two organisations work together.
-If this is available in your case, we would certainly advise your employer to do so.
-This will save a couple of weeks time.
+If this is available in your case, this will save a couple of weeks time.

-Further information for employers is available in in the employers pages of this website (in Dutch only).
+Further information for employers is available in in the employers section of this website (in Dutch only).
+For more information on working in the Netherlands and the work and residence required, please visit this webpage of the Dutch Immigration and Naturalisation Service (IND).